 News President Barack Obama makes last appearance on Jon Stewart's 'The Daily Show' President Barack Obama joins Jon Stewart for a taping of "The Daily Show" on Tuesday, July 21, 2015, in Manhattan.
 It was Obama's seventh and last appearance with Stewart, who is leaving the show early next month, and his third as president.
 Photo Credit: Newsday / John Paraskevas By MATTHEW CHAYES / NEWSDAY email@example.com @chayesmatthew Updated July 22, 2015 9:16 AM Print Share fbShare Tweet Email President Barack Obama defended his administration's nuclear deal with the Iranians -- on "The Daily Show" with comedian Jon Stewart.
 Responding to skeptics who think Obama's team should have pushed harder at the negotiating table, Obama said: "When you hear the critics talk about well it's a bad deal, we could have got a better deal, you then ask them, well, what represents a better deal?"
 Obama said, in a discussion that touched on veterans, health care and Obama's legacy.
 "Typically, they are vague and they fall back on, 'Well, if you beat your chest a little bit more, or if you brought Dick Cheney to the negotiations . . .' " Obama was making his seventh and final guest appearance since 2005 on "The Daily Show with Jon Stewart."
 The funny man's final episode will air Aug.
 6. "You know, I can't believe that you're leaving before me," said the term-limited Obama.
 "In fact, I'm issuing a new executive order -- that Jon Stewart cannot leave the show."
 Said Stewart: "I have to say, for me, this is a states rights issue."
 Stewart ditched his usual monologue and devoted nearly the entire show, which aired at 11 p.m., to Obama.
 Pressed about the Iran deal and other subjects, Obama encouraged Americans to participate in politics, because: "If people are engaged, eventually the political system responds despite the money, despite the lobbyists, it still responds."
 Stewart retorted: "Is that the advice that you then bequeath to future President Trump?"
 Obama said: "Well, I'm sure the Republicans are enjoying Mr. Trump's dominance."
 Stewart added: "Anything that makes them look less crazy."
 By MATTHEW CHAYES / NEWSDAY firstname.lastname@example.org @chayesmatthew Matthew Chayes, a Newsday reporter since 2007, covers New York City Hall.
-Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.